Documentation

 Select some points.
 Instantly, a new object is created and appears in the objects sidebar.

-Select the depth brush tool by clicking on the brush icon in the toolbar on the left, or by pressing the hotkey (b by default).
+Select the depth brush tool by clicking on the brush icon in the toolbar on the left, or by pressing the hotkey (b

 When hovering over points, the points in the depth range of the brush will be highlighted, and the points outside the brush will be darkened.